StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-1/romans-1-28-what-is-the-result-of-our-passions/_index.md

 ---
-title: "Romans 1:28 - What is the result of our passions?"
+title: Romans 1:28 - What is the result of our passions?
 weight: 150
 layout: content-page
 ---